anujmandhare/LoginApp/README.md

 3. ReactJS
     You will need to install ReactJS in the project which can be done by running this command `npm install -g create-react-app`.
 4. MongoDB
-    You will need to configure your mongodb server which can be done by
+    You will need to configure your Mongodb server which can be done by
     1. Setup cluster using this below link https://www.section.io/engineering-education/nodejs-mongoosejs-mongodb/
     2. Give your URI to Constans.js URI field.
 And rest the system will take care of.